Multi-Factor Authentication Conditional Access Service Overview

 MFA Precedence

-The below image shows the order of precedence for MFA policies on a user account and the future changes to precedence; a user may have more than one policy on their account.
+The image below shows the order of precedence for MFA policies on a user account; a user may have more than one policy on their account.

 Important Note: